 An initial presentation by Dennis Andrulis, senior research scientist at the Texas Health Institute, was followed by a panel

 discussion addressing two key questions: what are the key concepts in this area, and what three things have changed

 Improving Cultural Competence to Reduce Health Disparities

-Agency for Healthcare Research and Quality (AHRQ), US Department of Health and Human Services, March,
+Agency for Healthcare Research and Quality (AHRQ), US Department of Health and Human Services, March, 2016, 91 pp +

 Prepared by: Minnesota Evidence-based Practice Center

 quality, safety, efficiency and effectiveness of health care in the U.S., AHRQ conducts systematic reviews of health care

 research to determine its strengths, limitations, and usefulness to practitioners.
 This review analyzed over 37,000

 English-language citations dealing with the provision of "culturally appropriate health care" for racial/ethnic

 minority populations, people with disabilities, and LGBT populations.
 Fewer than 100 studies met the rigorous standards for

 inclusion in the final report.
 However, none of the included studies measured the effect of cultural competence interventions

 on health care disparities.
 Most of the training interventions measured changes in professional attitudes toward the population

 of interest but did not measure the downstream effect of changing provider beliefs on the care delivered to patients."

 The report concludes by suggesting a new model for research that substitutes a "relational" for an "attributional"

 model, i.e. instead of focusing on the internal characteristics of groups (or "culture"), which may not apply to

 all members of a particular group, practitioners are urged to examine "the devaluation and exclusion of these groups

 A ‘Healthy Immigrant Effect' or a ‘Sick Immigrant Effect'?
 Selection and Policies Matter,

 Institute for the Study of Labor, September 22, 2015, 25 pp.

 F. Constant et al

 The "healthy immigrant effect" refers to research showing that immigrants to the

 U.S. and other countries tend to be healthier than comparable native-born populations.
-In this study, the health status of arriving immigrants.
+In this study, the researchers attempt

+status of arriving immigrants.

 Creating Conditions to Support Healthy People: State Policies that Affect the Health of Undocumented